TimBenedet/BrewLab/README.md

 # BrewCrafter - Beer Recipe Manager & Viewer

 BrewCrafter is a web application designed for homebrewers and beer enthusiasts to visualize and manage their beer recipes.
 Its primary function is to parse and display recipes formatted in **BeerXML**, presenting them in a user-friendly and detailed interface.
-It also includes a **BrewCrafter Label** tool to design simple beer labels.
+It also includes a **BrewCrafter XML** tool to help build new beer recipes with automatic calculation of key stats, and a **Calculators** page with essential brewing tools.
 The application is built as a static site, making it easy to host on platforms like Vercel or GitHub Pages.

 This project was developed with the assistance of AI tools, including **Gemini**, and built using **Firebase Studio**.
 It's optimized for easy deployment on **Vercel**.

 ## Core Features

 *   **BeerXML Recipe Viewer**: Reads and parses BeerXML files to display comprehensive recipe details.
 *   **Recipe Listing & Filtering**: Displays all available recipes from your collection with client-side filtering by style.
+The "New BeerXML recipe" creation tool is also accessible from this page.
 *   **Detailed Recipe View**:
     *   Comprehensive display of recipe metadata (name, style, author, batch size, boil time, efficiency).
     *   Target statistics (OG, FG, ABV, IBU, Color/SRM) with visual progress gauges.